rhare26/GreatReads/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.1.

 ## Acknowledgments
+Below are resources and tutorials that were heavily borrowed from:

-For setting up the project structure                      https://www.youtube.com/watch?v=1Hc7KlLiU9w
+For setting up the project structure - https://www.youtube.com/watch?v=1Hc7KlLiU9w

-For search function on frontend                           https://plainenglish.io/blog/how-to-implement-an-instant-search-functionality-in-angular-e0c0a1e97502
+For search function on frontend - https://plainenglish.io/blog/how-to-implement-an-instant-search-functionality-in-angular-e0c0a1e97502

+For authentication on backend - https://www.youtube.com/watch?v=8iiDWPXleIc&list=PLEt8Tae2spYlosWRH9JDpKNxzb3bSOJGx&index=7

 # Frontend Setup
 ## Development server